apache/cloudstack-documentation/source/adminguide/usage.rst

 Default: 00:15.

-For example, suppose that your server is in GMT, your user population is predominantly in the East Coast of the United States, and you would like to process usage records every night at 2 AM local (EST) time.
+For example, suppose that your server is in GMT, your User population is predominantly in the East Coast of the United States, and you would like to process usage records every night at 2 AM local (EST) time.
 Choose these settings: